Which startups have raised the most funding in the semiconductor industry?

 A few word about our methodology

-As you can see, we built a database that ranks semiconductor startups based on their total cumulative fundraising.
+As you can see, we built a database that ranks startups in the semiconductor industry based on their total cumulative fundraising.
 To create this ranking, we reviewed many sources and cross-checked information across multiple places.

-Whenever possible, we prioritized official company communications, since they are the most reliable source for semiconductor funding amounts.
+Whenever possible, we prioritized official company communications, since company announcements, IPO filings, prospectuses, and investor releases are usually the most reliable sources for semiconductor funding amounts.
 When those were not available, we relied on reputable industry sources such as TechCrunch, Crunchbase, Financial Times or Forbes (to name a few).

 We excluded random blogs, unverified websites, and any sources that could not be validated.

-When funding rounds were announced in other currencies such as euros, Swiss francs, Singapore dollars, Australian dollars, or rupees, we converted them into approximate USD equivalents for consistency.
+When funding rounds were announced in other currencies such as euros, Swiss francs, Singapore dollars, Australian dollars, yuan, won, yen, or rupees, we converted them into approximate USD equivalents for consistency.

 Sometimes different sources report slightly different numbers, or the exact round size is not fully disclosed.
 In those cases, we flag the uncertainty and assign a confidence label to each startup, visible in the last column.